 Children at St John Baptist primary school enjoy a variety of British and World History topics.
-We challenge children to think critically about events and evidence, examine sources and develop evidence-based judgements.
 Children learn about the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, and their own identity and the challenges of their time.

 Our history curriculum has been carefully created to help children make links between periods studied.
 The following 'big historical ideas' are recurring themes across our school curriculum, particularly in KS2.